GemeenteNijmegen/component-library/components/cards/cards-filename/README.md

 * The card title in this component is rendered via a paragraph element, since it's unknown in advance what the implementors document heading level structure would be, it's not advisable to define a specific heading element (`H1 - H6`) in this component.<br>
 **However**, the component has been structured to work with every heading (`H1 - H6`) level as card title, so you are free to use which heading level suits your use-case.
+* The view-box of the image in this card has an aspect ratio of `7:3`.
+On Internet Explorer images with a different aspect ratio will be stretched to fit.
+It is recommended to use an image with an aspect ratio of exactly `7:3` to give the best experience for all users.